-Strategic Priority 3 - Actions and Commitments Existing/ Ongoing Activities We are a committed signatory to notable sector frameworks, each supported by institutional implementation plans, including: Concordat to Support the Career Development of Researchers (revised in 2020), EU HR Excellence in Research What we're already doing Award, and the UK Technician's Commitment . across the institution to address these specific issues and challenges.
+Queen's is a committed signatory to notable sector frameworks, each supported by institutional implementation plans, including: Concordat to Support the Career Development of Researchers (revised in 2020), EU HR Excellence in Research Award, and the UK Technician's Commitment.

 Organisational Development (People & Culture) offer an extensive institution-wide bespoke programme of career and professional development support for research staff, which is delivered in collaboration with other academic and professional service areas.
-Central to this service is the provision of career development support, including, central induction, programmes, workshops, online learning, mentoring and 1-2-1 career coaching.
-This is complemented by institutional membership of sector-wide 'Vitae' organisation, providing access to best practice professional and career development resources for researchers.
+This is complemented by institutional membership of 'Vitae' which provides access to sector best practice professional and career development resources.